zhoujing204/linear-algebra/3blue1brown/Chatper 14--Eigenvectors and eigenvalues.md

 <https://www.youtube.com/watch?v=PFDu9oVAE-g>

 Transcript:
-(00:20) &quot;Eigenvectors and eigenvalues&quot; is one of those topics that a lot of students find particularly unintuitive.
-Questions like &quot;why are we doing this&quot; and &quot;what does this actually mean&quot; are too often left just floating away in an unanswered sea of computations.
+(00:20) Eigenvectors and eigenvalues is one of those topics that a lot of students find particularly unintuitive.
+Questions like why are we doing this and what does this actually mean are too often left just floating away in an unanswered sea of computations.
 And as I put out the videos of the series, a lot of you have commented about looking forward to visualizing this topic in particular.

 (00:41) I suspect that the reason for this is not so much that eigen-things are particularly complicated or poorly explained.
 In fact, it's comparatively straightforward and I think most books do a fine job explaining it.
 The issue is that it only really make sense if you have a solid visual understanding for many of the topics that precede it.